Agentic-Multimodal-Superalignment/AMS-Prompt-Sets/README.md

 A collection of prompts and agent configs for ams, vscode, and other agents that have high performance in specific domains.

-For example, one of the most capable agent prompt configs is Merlin Vscoder, a magical wizard for terminal access in vscode copilots agent mode:
+For example, one of the most capable agent prompt configs is Merlin Vscoder, a magical wizard for terminal access in vscode copilot's agent mode:

 🧙 Merlin Configuration
 Prompt: